PortlandPerlMongers/pdx-pm-kwiki-data/markdown/ClassCGI.md

-Update:  this module is [http://search.cpan.org/dist/Class-CGI/ Now on the CPAN][] and [http://groups.yahoo.com/group/class_cgi/ has a mailing list][].
+Update:  this module is [Now on the CPAN](http://search.cpan.org/dist/Class-CGI/) and [has a mailing list](http://groups.yahoo.com/group/class_cgi/).
 Feel free to join and contribute.

 ---